exachixkitsune/minecraft_magicalmetals/README.md

 This is a minecraft mod for Minecraft v1.16.3, under Forge 34.1.0.

-It is dependant on Patchouli, found at:
+It is dependant on Patchouli version 1.16.2, version 47, found at:
 > https://www.curseforge.com/minecraft/mc-mods/patchouli

 > https://github.com/Vazkii/Patchouli